bobdavies2000/OpenCVB/README.md

 **Motion_Basics:** *This motion detection algorithm uses low resolution mean values to find areas that contain motion.
 The top left image is the original color image (optionally overlaid with cells where motion was detected) while the image below left was constructed from an earlier image (often seconds earlier) updated with cells containing motion.
 The depth data in the upper right is also a composite of an earlier image and the latest depth where motion was found.
 The image in the lower right is the difference between the current color image and the image in the lower left.
 The implication is that almost all motion has been detected and no artifacts have been generated in the color image.
 Depth data has visible artifacts and will require more work because of shadow.*

-# Recent Changes – November 2024
+# 2024 November - Recent Changes

 -   Over 3800 algorithms are included, averaging 33 lines of code per algorithm.
 -   The “A-Z” toolbar button in the main OpenCVB form allows speedy group access.